RayenGhanmi/Widows-Optimizer-By-RGH/README.md

 ![4](https://user-images.githubusercontent.com/108760398/177418015-95617961-7733-44a5-8abb-a86a994d4643.png)

-When using it you have 3 choices: Fix, to fix any corrupted Windows files and to scan for viruses.
+When using it you have 3 choices:

+1.Fix, to fix any corrupted Windows files and to scan for viruses.

-                                  Debloat, to remove every built in app in Windows 11 or 10.
+2.Debloat, to remove all the bloatware in Windows 11 or 10.

-                                  Optimize, to apply registery tweaks and to optimize Windows's settings.
+3.Optimize, to apply registery tweaks and to optimize Windows's settings.

 ![Untitled](https://user-images.githubusercontent.com/108760398/177415745-ad1e85f5-cb85-43b2-a881-2447bb1e5e17.png)